By Eric Tymoigne

-What is the impact of repaying $40k of principal (i.e. outstanding amount) on the mortgage?
+What is the impact of a bank forgiving $40k of principal (i.e. outstanding amount owed) on the mortgage?

 The value of mortgage went down by 40k and the value of net worth went up by 40k so that the accounting equality is preserved.